Daniel921/k8s-init/README.md

 # static pod

-Introducing the use of static pod
+Introducing the use of static pod.

 # pod hook